timdeschryver/timdeschryver.dev/content/blog/getting-the-most-value-out-of-your-angular-component-tests/index.md

 In the last addition to the component, we're adding two buttons.
 One button to create a new entity, and the second button to edit an existing entity.
-Both actions result that a modal will be opened.
+Both actions result that a modal is opened.
 Because we're testing the entities component we don't care about the modal's implementation, that's why the modal is mocked in the test case.
-The modal will be tested separately.
+The modal is tested separately.

 The test below asserts that the modal service is invoked when a user clicks on these buttons.